darraghoriordan/nest-backend-libs/README.md

 A controller to create a checkout session for either Authenticated or Unauthenticated users (your choice if you want your front end app to force users to auth or not)

 A handler for the webhook queue events.
-You can see an example `StripeEventHandler` in Miller but you will probably want to do different actions for your customers.
+You can see an example `StripeQueuedEventHandler` in Miller but you will probably want to do different actions for your customers.

 ### Env vars